manzt/vaxup/README.md

 Cancels an Acuity appointment that has already been registered on VAX website.
 This should be used sparingly, and typically in the case where an Acuity appointment is canceled.
-Will try to cancel the corresponding VAX appointment, and remove the VAX ID from Acuity if sucessful.
+Will try to cancel the corresponding VAX appointment, and remove the VAX ID from Acuity if successful.

 ```bash
 $ vaxup unenroll 10000030